karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

 ```
 The method sets Jaeger as the exporter where all the traces are going to be sent.

+**2 .
+Instrument dependency calls**

-2-  Unlike the HTTP request, OpenTelemetry does not yet have support for automatic RabbitMq trace correlation.
+Unlike the HTTP request, OpenTelemetry does not yet have support for automatic RabbitMq trace correlation.

 The code below demonstrates how the publish operation trace can be created.
 It adds the trace information to the enqueued message header, which will later be used to link both operations.